Benign overfitting beyond prediction: The ordinary least squares interpolator: Introduction

-In recent years, the study of overparameterized statistical models in deep learning has unveiled a fascinating phenomenon known as benign overfitting \cite{zhang2017understanding, belkin_2021, benign_overfitting_tutorial}.
+The study of overparameterized statistical models in deep learning has unveiled a striking phenomenon known as benign overfitting \citep{zhang2017understanding, belkin_2021}, whereby models that perfectly fit noisy training data can nevertheless generalize well to unseen data.
 This discovery has ignited considerable theoretical interest in statistics and machine learning.
-The ordinary least squares (OLS) interpolator is central to exploring this phenomenon.
+At the center of this discussion lies the ordinary least squares (OLS) interpolator.

-The OLS estimator is a widely embraced tool prized for its simplicity and broad applicability across domains.
-It serves as a critical instrument for both theoretical understanding and practical implementation.
+The OLS estimator is a foundational tool whose simplicity and broad applicability have made it central to both theoretical analysis and practical implementation across a wide range of domains.
 Given a set of covariates $\bX \in \Rb^{n \times p}$ and responses $\by \in \Rb^n$, the OLS estimator is obtained by regressing $\by$ on $\bX$.
 The minimum $\ell_2$-norm OLS estimator is defined as $\hbbeta = \bX^{\dagger} \by$, where $\bX^{\dagger}$ is the Moore-Penrose pseudoinverse of $\bX$.
-This estimator is a solution of the OLS problem, $\hbbeta \in \argmin_{\bbeta \in \RR^p} \| \by - \bX \bbeta \|_2^2$, and is called the OLS interpolator when $\by = \bX \hbbeta$.
-The properties of OLS are extensively studied in classical, underparameterized settings with $p < n$.
-By contrast, its behavior in high-dimensional, overparameterized settings with $p > n$ remains relatively under-explored compared to its counterparts with explicit regularization such as lasso (under sparsity assumptions) and ridge regression (though ridge is also less studied compared with lasso).
-Recent works, however, have made significant progress towards comprehending OLS in the overparameterized regime under a particular set of stochastic assumptions on the data generating process (DGP) \cite{muthukumar2020harmless, bartlett2020benign, belkin20, hastie_22, mallinar2024minimumnorm}.
+This estimator is a solution to the problem, $\hbbeta \in \argmin_{\bbeta \in \RR^p} \| \by - \bX \bbeta \|_2^2$, and is called the OLS interpolator when $\by = \bX \hbbeta$.
+Notably, this estimator arises both as the limit of ridge regression as the regularization parameter tends to zero and as the limit of gradient flow, initialized at zero, applied to the least squares loss \citep{hastie_22}.

-We aim to establish a foundational understanding of the OLS interpolator by providing basic algebraic and statistical properties that parallel those found in the classical setting.
-Specifically, we investigate the algebraic properties of the minimum $\ell_2$-norm OLS interpolator and extend key results from the classical, underparameterized regime to the high-dimensional, overparameterized regime.
-Notably, we uncover high-dimensional counterparts of several key results in the classical setting, including algebraic equivalents of the leave-$k$-out residual formula, Cochran’s formula \cite{cochran, cox2007generalization, Fisher25}, and the Frisch-Waugh-Lovell theorem \cite{frisch_waugh, lovell1963seasonal}.
-Analogous to their classical counterparts, these results (i) provide insights to deepen the understanding of the overparameterized OLS interpolator's ability to generalize without explicit regularization and (ii) hold substantive implications for treatment effect estimation in observational and experimental studies.